ZhiGroup/CovRNN/Pretrained_Models_usage/README.md

 #### Files:

-[Get_predictions_withoutFinetunning.ipynb](Get_predictions_withoutFinetunning.ipynb) : this notebook shows how to  get predictions directly from the pretrained models without fine-tuning
+1.[Get_predictions_withoutFinetunning.ipynb](Get_predictions_withoutFinetunning.ipynb) : this notebook shows how to  get predictions directly from the pretrained models without fine-tuning

-[Get_predictions_withFinetunning.ipynb](Get_predictions_withFinetunning.ipynb) : this notebook shows how to finetune the models  on 70% of your data and get predictions from the fine-tuned models (RECOMMENDED)
+2.[Get_predictions_withFinetunning.ipynb](Get_predictions_withFinetunning.ipynb) : this notebook shows how to finetune the models  on 70% of your data and get predictions from the fine-tuned models (RECOMMENDED)

-[data_preprocess_v5.py](data_preprocess_v5.py) : Data preprocessing code converting the extracted data and labels files into pickled lists consumed by pytorch_ehr
+3.[data_preprocess_v5.py](data_preprocess_v5.py) : Data preprocessing code converting the extracted data and labels files into pickled lists consumed by pytorch_ehr

     python data_preprocessing_v5.py <Data File> <labels File> <types dictionary if available,otherwise use 'NA' to build new one> <output Files Prefix> <path and prefix to pts file if available,otherwise use 'NA' for random slit into 7:1:2, or 'nosplit' for avoid splitting>

   - The data file, is a tab delimited file that has the patient data as :

-    event_code  encounter_date
+    patient_identifier  event_code  encounter_date

   where patient_identifier is any number that can map the data to the labels records, please avoid using any PHI data , the event is any diagnosis, medication, preocedure, lab results... etc